 We like to use a 15 second 1:1 work:rest ratio.
 This means you run for 15 seconds followed by a 15 second rest.
 As our calculated 120% MAS from the example above was 4.8m/s, this means that in the 15 second work period we must cover 72m (4.8 x 15).
 This rest period can be either active (light jogging) or passive (standing still).
 It’s our recommendation that you begin with a static rest period.
 The work:rest process is then performed for 1-2 sets of 5-minute repetitions (building up to 8-10 minutes).

 After 3-4 weeks the intensity can then be increased to 125 or 130% MAS.
-However, it’s important to note that your 100% MAS may have improved over this 3-4 week period and as such should be re-calculated to get the most out of your program.
+However, it’s important to note that your 100% MAS may have improved over this 3-4 week period.
+As such, your MAS should be re-calculated to get the most out of your program.
 It is also important to note that if you are new to this style of training you may want to consider using 110% MAS for your intervals initially.

 Final things to remember!

-As with any type of aerobic exercise, it’s important that you perform an appropriate warm up prior to starting and cool down at the end of your workout.
+As with any type of aerobic exercise, it’s important that you perform an appropriate warm up prior to starting.
+Also be sure to cool down at the end of this HIIT running workout.
 Most importantly of all is to make sure you seek proper medical advice before beginning this program (or any other physical activity) to ensure that it is appropriate for you.